 To claim for a Budgeting Loan you’ll need to provide your national insurance number.
 You’ll also need to provide details of people living with you (your partner and children, if any), as well as details of current debts and savings you have.

 No, you can’t challenge the decision.
-However, if you are not happy with the decision, you can ask for a review by writing to the Social Fund within 28 days after receiving your decision.
+However, if you are not happy with the decision, you can ask for a review by writing to the Social Fund within 28 days of receiving your decision.

 If you still feel the decision is wrong, you may contact the Independent Case Examiner to carry out another review.
 The review process typically takes less than 21 days.